Keto Chocolate Zucchini Bread

 - Canned coconut cream – or cream of your choice.

-- Sugar-free crystal sweeteners – Monk fruit crystal is my favorite option – get 20% off your order if you buy on my favorite brand website, Lakanto.
+- Sugar-free crystal sweeteners – Monk fruit crystal is my favorite option.
 To learn more about keto-friendly sweeteners or to convert them, try my sweetener converter.

 - Almond flour– the finer, the better.
 Learn how to pick your keto flour.